 - Performs related work as assigned

-Graduation from an accredited four-year college or university with a degree in business administration, economics, political science, urban planning or related field plus four (4) years of progressively responsible professional experience in research and economic analysis, preferably within an economic development organization.
+Graduation from an accredited four-year college or university with a degree in business administration, economics, political science, communications or related field plus two (2) years of progressively responsible professional experience in research and/or economic analysis.
 Experience and education may be substituted for one another on a year-for-year basis.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS: